tewendel/interkit-masterarbeit/sites/docs/src/content/reference/system/reference-overview.svelte.md

 # Interkit reference

-Welcome to the interkit Reference.
+Welcome to the interkit reference.

 Use the menu to explore technical documentation of the different parts of the system, such as components, actions or the chat API.